phthom/tekton-workshop/LAB/tekton-lab.md

 git remote add origin git@github.com:<github account>/nextapp.git
 ```

-Then push the local repository to your remote repository:
+Then push the local repository to your remote repository (you will need to use the --force the first time):

 ```
 git push -u origin main
 ```

 ![image-20211109220717046](images/image-20211109220717046.png)